Land terms glossary

-Interest in land, for example estate in fee simple or leasehold estate.
+Interest in land (for example, estate in fee simple or leasehold estate).

 Interest in land which is absolute and without limitation to inheritance.
 It implies full ownership in land, a tenure of which is called freehold.

-The status of land held under an estate in fee simple following alienation from the Crown.
+Status of land held under an estate in fee simple following alienation from the Crown.

 Lessee is paying off the purchase price of a freehold over time.
 The actual freehold title will not issue until the price is fully paid (may also be called conditional purchase).